-The Flintkote Company was established in 1901 and is best known for manufacturing roofing materials.
+The Flintkote Company was founded in 1901 and is best known for manufacturing roofing materials.
 Although the company later added other product lines, roofing remained its core industry until it closed in 1987.

 For decades, Flintkote’s flagship product was asbestos roofing shingles.
-Asbestos was used in many products that required durability, low cost and heat resistance.
-Although durable, products with asbestos are potentially dangerous if they are damaged or disturbed.
+Asbestos was used in many products that required durability and heat resistance.
+Although durable, products with asbestos are dangerous if they are damaged or disturbed.

 Asbestos-containing products manufactured by Flintkote included:

-Vinyl floor tile
+- Vinyl floor tile

 These workers were exposed to asbestos while:

-Installing flooring, piping and chimney lining
+- Installing flooring, roofing, piping and chimney lining

-Building residential and commercial sites
+- Building residential and commercial sites

-Adding cement board, shingles and siding
+- Adding cement board, shingles and siding

-Adding protective coatings to roofs and railroad cars
+- Adding protective coatings to roofs and railroad cars